cadenasza/BE-lp/README.md

-## Landing page - com 3albuns da cantora Billie Eilish
+## Landing page - com 3 albuns da cantora Billie Eilish
 - Hit Me Hard And Soft
 - HAPPIER THAN EVER
 - WHEN WE ALL FALL ASLEEP, WHERE DO WE GO